-Dental hygiene is important for people at all ages, young and old.
+Dental hygiene is important for people of all ages, young and old.
 Making sure your loved ones are looking after their teeth with brushing and regular checkups is so important to ensure that something more serious doesn’t develop.

-Video Caption: Teepa Snow, a nationally acclaimed Alzheimer’s and dementia care specialist, teaches her students how a person with dementia perceives his/her world and how to properly adapt one’s own behavior to increase communication and mutual understanding.
+Video Caption: Teepa Snow, a nationally acclaimed Alzheimer’s and dementia care specialist, teaches her students how a person with dementia perceives his/her world and how to properly adapt one’s own behaviour to increase communication and mutual understanding.